At least five U.S. airlines see delays after technical glitch

 A technical glitch caused flight delays across multiple U.S. airlines Monday morning.

-A program called Aerodata, which monitors the weight and balance of planes, went down for a short time.
-The system was up and running by about 7:30 a.m., but airlines — including Southwest, United Airlines, JetBlue, Alaska and Delta — were all experiencing residual delays, according to the Federal Aviation Administration.
+A program called Aerodata, which monitors the weight and balance of planes, was down between 5:25 a.m. and 6:12 a.m., according to the Federal Aviation Administration

+Southwest, United Airlines, JetBlue, Alaska and Delta were all experiencing residual delays due to the outage, the FAA said.

+Airports in New York, Chicago, Washington, D.C., Atlanta and Dallas experienced the heaviest delays.

 Both Delta and Southwest responded to customers on Twitter who were expressing their dismay with the travel disruption.